 Anthropology has become a vital instrument to critically understand social and cultural dynamics of today’s shifting and conflict-ridden world.
 It enables the articulation of person and community-centred approaches with broader formulations from the fields of biology, philosophy, history or sociology.
 Anthropology’s theoretical and methodological tools contribute to deepening the engagement between science and the social world, and rethink the complexities of social and cultural lives, its fluxes and mediations, determined by constant transits of people, concepts, goods, political and economic structures, and their creative metamorphoses.
 Anthropology is nowadays crucial to the reconfiguration of the methods with which to pursue the multi-sited and multi-disciplinary research that questions the boundaries between local and global, centre and periphery, individual and culture.
 CRIA reflects this stance.

 Research in CRIA is structured in four major research groups which compose its scientific core and bring together researchers from the different institutional divisions.
-These groups build upon specific fields of research: (1) Circulation and Place-Making, (2) Environment, Sustainability, and Ethnography, (3) Governance, Policies and Livelihoods, and (4) Practices and Politics of Culture.
-Complementarily, thematic lines and working groups aggregate researchers from the different research groups around particular subjects and contexts of research, such as: (1) Anthropology of Health, (2) Visual Anthropology and Arts Laboratory, (3) Studies in Arab and Islamic Contexts, (4) Anthropology of Religion, (5) Informal Resources, State and Social Capital and (6) Circle of South Asian Studies.
+These groups build upon specific fields of research: (1) Circulation and Place-Making, (2) Environment, Sustainability and Ethnography, (3) Governance, Policies and Livelihoods, and (4) Practices and Politics of Culture.
+Complementarily, thematic lines and working groups aggregate researchers from the different research groups around particular subjects and contexts of research, such as: (1) Anthropology of Health, (2) Visual Anthropology and Arts, (3) Studies in Arab and Islamic Contexts, (4) Anthropology of Religion, (5) Informal Resources, State and Social Capital and (6) South Asia Study Circle.

 CRIA promotes a transnational network of research in anthropology that maximises resources and skills formerly scattered, resulting in a thickened scientific production at theoretical, methodological and thematic levels.
 Its consolidation is achieved by means of CRIA’s involvement, both as a partner and a host institution, in several projects and programmes in theoretical and applied research, nationally or internationally funded by entities like FCT, QREN, the EU Framework Programme (Hera, Grundtvig, ERC, ESF, H2020, COST actions), or the private sector and civil society.